I Want Candy: Melanie C version

-"I Want Candy" was released as the second single from English singer Melanie C's fourth album This Time, and the first single in the UK, Denmark and Italy, released on 26 March 2007.
+"I Want Candy" was released as the second single from British singer Melanie C's fourth album This Time, and the first single in the UK, Denmark and Italy, released on March 26, 2007.
 The song was also the soundtrack to the film of the same name, and the video featured Melanie dancing for the first time since the Spice Girls.
 Melanie split her time between the UK and Europe, where she was promoting "The Moment You Believe", and as a result, the single was not heavily promoted and reached No. 24 – although on the physical chart, the single reached No. 7.
 "I Want Candy" went on to sell 12,510 copies in the UK, but had better success in Italy (No. 9) and Denmark (No. 12).

-Melanie premiered her version of the song during Al Murray's Happy Hour on ITV1 on 24 February 2007.
-The video was premiered on 2 March 2007 in the UK.
+Melanie premiered her version of the song during Al Murray's Happy Hour on ITV1 on February 24, 2007.
+The video was premiered on March 2, 2007 in the UK.
 The song was released as Italy's and Denmark's first single from the new album, where it reached No. 9 in both countries, while in other European countries, the ballad "The Moment You Believe" was chosen.